lf-lang/embedded-lab/src/Robot.md

 2. The encoder outputs increase as the wheels rotate forward.
 Given that the values are 32-bit signed integers, how far does a wheel need to travel before the numbers will overflow?
 Do you think you need to worry about overflow for these labs?

-3. Write a reactor to convert a change in encoder value to distance.
+3. Write a reactor `AngleToDistance` to convert a change in encoder value to distance.
 Then create a variant of `src/EncoderDisplay.lf` that displays distance traveled for each wheel rather than angle in degrees.
+Please put your solution in a file called `RobotEncoderSolution.lf`.

 **Checkoff:** Show that your distance measurement is reasonably accurate.

 ## 7.4 Navigation with a Gyroscope

 As you (hopefully) determined in problem (2) of the prelab, the gyroscope output can be integrated to get a measure of the current angle of the robot relative to some starting point.
 You are provided with a reactor `GyroAngle` in `src/lib/IMU.lf` that uses the trapezoidal method to calculate the angle.
-Use this reactor to create modal Lingua Franca program that drives for approximately half a meter, turns 90 degrees, drives another half meter, and then repeats, so that the robot moves roughly in a square.
+Use this reactor to create modal Lingua Franca program `RobotSquareSolution.lf` that drives for approximately half a meter, turns 90 degrees, drives another half meter, and then repeats, so that the robot moves roughly in a square.
 What factors contribute to the imperfection of the square?

 **Checkoff:** Show your robot moving in a square and show the diagram of the modal Lingua Franca program.